stefan-kolb/nucleus/wiki/adapter_tests.md

   id:       'my_os_user_id'
 ```

-To record the interactions, you only have to call the Rake `record` task, eg. by calling:
+To record the interactions, you only have to call the Rake `record` task:

 ```
 bundle exec rake record